LittleReuben/ShortMarch/README.md

    - View detailed information in the right panel
    - Or use the dropdown menu to select entities manually

+4. **Inspect Pixels**:
+   - Hover over any part of the rendered image
+   - View RGB color values in the Pixel Inspector section
+   - Values shown are the original rendered colors (before highlighting)

+5. **Hide UI** (inspection mode only):
+   - Hold **Tab** key to temporarily hide all UI panels
+   - Useful for taking clean screenshots or viewing full render

+6. **Save Screenshots**:
+   - Press **Ctrl+S** to save the current accumulated output as PNG
+   - Images saved with timestamp in filename
+   - Console shows full path where image is saved
+   - Saved images are clean (no UI, no highlights)

 ### Code Architecture

 #### Application Class (`app.h/app.cpp`)